It Takes a Village …

 Michael has been with the Memphis Symphony Orchestra since 1976.
 Recently, he retired as an Associate Professor at Southwest Community College where he designed the online and hybrid music appreciation courses that are still in use today by the college.
 When not working with the Memphis Jazz Workshop or performing with the symphony, Michael can be found playing most of the woodwind instruments in many different chamber ensembles, jazz groups and many of the Broadway touring shows at the Orpheum Theater.

-Lea has professional experience in organizational management and day to day operations of large music programs and music non-profit organizations.
-Lea is a 30-year music educator, musician, and the owner and director of Musical Memories, consulting with memory care facilities and providing musical activities for individuals struggling with Alzheimers and dementia.
-She is a graduate of the University of Illinois with a BS in Music Education and did masters work at the University of Memphis in Orff-Schulwerk.
+Rachel has experience in non-profit, organizational management and day to day operations for music programs and organizations.
+She is a dedicated music educator, musician, and the founder and director of Memphis String Project and RP Johnson Consulting LLC which provides professional education consulting and program coordination for school districts and organizations across the country.
+Rachel is a graduate of the University of Tennessee at Knoxville with a BA in Music and Culture and a BA in Psychology.

 Board of Directors